fjwright/Run-REDUCE-0/UserGuide.md

 can be selected at a time, but selecting a new output file redirects output to that file without shutting the previous output file.
 The GUI remember all the open output files to facilitate shutting them &ndash; see below.
+This menu item is disabled unless REDUCE is running.

 ### Output Here

 This redirects output to the GUI without shutting the current output file using the REDUCE `OUT T` command.
+This menu item is disabled unless REDUCE is running.

 ### Shut Output Files...

-This is inactive unless there are open output files, in which case it brings up a dialogue that allows you to select and shut one or more of the open output files using the REDUCE `SHUT` command.
+This is disabled unless there are open output files, in which case it brings up a dialogue that allows you to select and shut one or more of the open output files using the REDUCE `SHUT` command.
 It uses a special dialogue, not a file selector, and only shows open output